Skip to main content

 This law aims to develop article 42 of the Constitution which establishes standards to prevent, remedy, and punish domestic violence.
 The Law stipulates the behaviors considered violative of structured harmony/unity within a family, protective measures against domestic violence, medical and physiological assistance for victims, and sanctions by the courts against the aggressor.

-Here, the plaintiff was issued a final protective order against the defendant.
+The plaintiff was issued a final protective order against the defendant.
 Subsequent to the issuance of this order, the plaintiff had filed a statement with the police that the defendant went to her work, called her work, and called her parents.
-Further, a witness observed the defendant at the plaintiff’s home, and he was seen to drive by her home on seven occasions.
+Further, a witness observed the defendant at the plaintiff’s home, and he was seen driving by her home on seven occasions.
 The defendant was convicted of violating the protective order and complied with it thereafter.
 Subsequently, the plaintiff requested a five-year extension to the order and the defendant requested a hearing.

 Subscribe to protection orders